 To bridge this gap in knowledge, I offer this book to all interested readers of any belief-set.
-It identifiethe work that Jesus saw himself as doing, which came out of his own experience of ecstatic union with the God of Israel.
+It identifies the work that Jesus saw himself as doing, which came out of his own experience of ecstatic union with the God of Israel.
 It describes the legacy community which Jesus of Nazareth left behind him after his execution in about 35 CE, as well as the spiritual principles on which this community was apparently founded.
-Then, it traces the growth of that community from a small group of devotees of Jesus of Nazareth into the structured institution which became the imperial Roman Church of the Middle Ages (6th-16th centuries), endowed with immense power and besnt by the corruption which such power brings.
-We watch how it treats dissenters from its authority, particularly Jews and Muslims.
-We watch the Roman Church splinter into the many Christian churches of the Reformation, as well as the wars which followed, in which millions were killed in the name of true Christianity.
+Then, it traces the growth of that community from a small group of devotees of Jesus of Nazareth into the structured institution which became the imperial Roman Church of the Middle Ages (6th-16th centuries), endowed with immense power and bent by the corruption which such power brings.
+We watch how it treats those whom it sees as its enemies, particularly Jews and Muslims.
+We watch the Roman Church splinter into the many Christian churches of the Reformation, with whom it went to war, resulting in millions of deaths in the name of true Christianity.
 We watch as these same churches justified the enslavement and degradation of Black Africans and justified ignoring the plight of the Jews oppressed by the twentieth century Nazis. and most recently, slaughtered by the (Christian) White Supremacists of our own time.

-It is in the light shed by this history that we try to understand the Christian churches of the present time.
+In the light shed by this history, we try to understand the Christian churches of the present time.
 We try to fathom the willing participation of Christian people in the hate-filled politics of the current moment, and indeed for some, in the unwarranted violence against the innocent, such as this nation observed in the slaughter in the synagogue on Squirrel Hill.
 And whatever light is shed by this brief examination is offered to people of all belief-sets who are interested in the question.
 It is not necessary, nor even desirable perhaps, that readers of this work be Christians.
 The only prerequisite is intelligent curiosity.

-But to professed Christians, this book is a summons to you individually and to the Christian churches to reflect on the Christian life, and to see how the followers of Jesus lived it in the years following Jesus’ death in the first century, and how Christians have lived it in virtually all the Christian churches of Europe and the United States in the two thousand years following the first century.
-May this reflection on what Christianity has done in the past, despite its clearly conceived mission, lead to Church-wide repentance and rebirth.
+But to professed Christians, this book is a summons to you individually and to the Christian churches to reflect on the Christian life, understanding the ways in which the followers of Jesus lived it in the years following Jesus’ death in the first century, and understanding the very different ways in which Christians have lived it in virtually all the Christian churches of Europe and the United States in the two thousand years following the first century.
+May this reflection on what Christianity has done to itself and to others in the past, despite its clearly conceived mission, lead to Church-wide repentance and rebirth.

-Here is one of the great examples in Christian history of how the original beliefs of the community of followers of Jesus in the first century were re-invented and re-focused by the Christian leaders during the fourth century.
+One of the most notable examples in Christian history of how later leaders of the Church changed and re-focused the original beliefs of the first-century community of followers of Jesus occurred in the city of Nicaea in Turkey in the fourth century.
 Here is the story, looking first at the outcome and then at the origins of that outcome.

-Devout church-going Christians now assert, as they did in the first century, that they know Jesus.
+Devout church-going Christians now assert, as they have since Jesus preached in the first century, that they know Jesus.
 They study their Bibles and find there the image of Jesus.
 They worship sincerely and find Jesus in their hearts.
 And in our time, they believe the doctrines they hear preached to them week after week, by which they feel they understand Jesus.

 Among these doctrines are:

-that Jesus is the divine “Son of God. ” Jesus himself asserts that he is “son of God” in the Gospel of John.
+that Jesus is the divine “Son of God,” equal in every way to the Father.
+Jesus himself asserts that he is “son of God” in the Gospel of John.

 that Jesus is a unique blending of a complete human being and of the living God.